Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Mount Handler**

-    You have Advantage on Wisdom Checks (Animal Handling) made to handle or train horses and other Beasts employed as mounts.
+    You have :d20-adv: **Advantage** on Wisdom Checks (Animal Handling) made to handle or train horses and other Beasts employed as mounts.

 - **Mounted Strike**

-    While mounted, you have Advantage on Attack Rolls against any creature that is within 5 feet of your mount and at least one Size smaller than it.
+    While mounted, you have :d20-adv: **Advantage** on Attack Rolls against any creature that is within 5 feet of your mount and at least one Size smaller than it.

 - **Leap Aside**

-    If your mount is subjected to an effect that allows it to make a Dexterity Saving Throw to take only half damage, it instead takes no damage if it succeeds on the Saving Throw, and only half damage if it fails.
+    If your mount is subjected to an effect that allows it to make a Dexterity :d20-save: **Saving Throw** to take only half damage, it instead takes no damage if it succeeds on the :d20-save: **Saving Throw**, and only half damage if it fails.
 For your mount to gain this benefit, you must be riding it, and neither of you can be Incapacitated.

 - **Veer**